Honda NSX: Second generation (NC1/2; 2016–2022)

 The first NSX rolled off the production line in Ohio on 27 May 2016 and Hendrick was there to drive it off.
 The first sales of the second-generation NSX in the US were registered in June 2016.

-The NSX Type S was revealed on August 12, 2021, with an increase to 602 hp.
-The Type S is the last update before the November 2022 discontinuation.
+The NSX Type S was revealed on August 12, 2021, with a power increase to 602 hp.
+The Type S is the last update before the NSX was discontinued in November 2022.
 300 units only of the NSX Type S were destined for the United States, with 30 units for Japan, and 15 units for Canada.